 More of What I Learned and More Tips…

 Ask for Help.
 I am stubbornly independent.
-I like to do everything on my own.
-I learned I had to give this up if I was to have any chance of saving my sanity.
-I am so fortunate that my partner is an artist (though not currently practicing) as he was incredibly insightful in helping me with the placement and flow of the exhibit.
-I was just too close to the work to do this.
+I tend to do everything on my own.
+I l found I had to give this up if I was to have any chance of saving my sanity.
+I’m so fortunate that my partner is an artist (though not currently practicing) as he was incredibly insightful in helping me with the placement and flow of the exhibit.
+I was too close to the work to do this.
 He could envision what piece showed well next to another piece and spacing between pieces, which piece commanded a full wall, and where others grouped nicely.

 This quote, wanting community and asking for help, really speaks to me so I thought I would throw it in.

 “Once upon a time people were born into communities and had to find their individuality.
 Today people are born individuals and have to find their communities.”— K-Hole

 Things Can (and will) Go Sideways.
 If technology glitches are going to happen, they will happen right before your artist talk.
 The Owatonna Arts Center had a projector and laptop to show the PowerPoint presentation I created for my artist talk but the laptop refused to cooperate.
 Turns out the power to the laptop needed to be plugged in.
 Simple as that.
 15 minutes later and a little rattled, I was on.
 The audience was patient.
 Such gracious people.
 My talk was well-received.
 Such gracious people.

 Promotion.
-This part feels awkward and self-centered to artists.
+This part feels icky awkward and self-centered to artists.
 It certainly did for me.
-However, repeat the mantra: “Promote the show everywhere possible.”
+However, repeat the mantra: “Promote your show everywhere possible.”
 Get into that mindset.
 “Get creative,” I told myself.
 For example, I did Instagram stories of my packing up the work, and unpacking it at the gallery, as a teaser.
 I was lucky the People’s Press of Owatonna interviewed me about the exhibit.
 I posted the exhibit and opening date via the Minnesota Monthly online calendar.
 You just need to create an account to do this for an event.
 I wasn’t sure if the magazine would let it go live, but it did!

 Keep Promoting After the Opening.
 You never know what will happen.
-Besides social media posts and video snippets, I learned how to have my solo exhibit represented on MPR’s Art Hounds.
-With a little research, a thoughtful email to one of the contributing editors of Art Hounds, and asking a good artist friend to give an audio review of the exhibit, Children Of Nature: Find Your Wonderland was on the airwaves.
-People who would otherwise not know about the exhibit ended up coming to see the show.
+Besides social media posts and video snippets, I figured out how to have my solo exhibit mentioned on MPR’s Art Hounds.
+With a little research, a thoughtful email to one of the contributing editors of Art Hounds and asking a good artist friend to give an audio review of the exhibit, Children Of Nature: Find Your Wonderland was on the airwaves.
+People who would otherwise not know about the exhibit ended up coming to see the exhibit.

 Your Ego May Intersect.
 Let it go.
 Things will not go perfectly.
 There were so many things I want to say and say differently to connect with the message behind the art.
-Remember people won’t remember what I said or didn’t say.
+I had to remember people won’t remember what I said or didn’t say.
 They remember what they experienced.